 Go upstairs and things get a lot more interesting quickly.
 The elevator lobbies provide a strong statement, with funky mirrors, beautiful bordello-inspired settees, and readable carpeting.
 By that, I mean that the carpet has large printed statements woven into it, most of which encourages guests to relax and embrace a laissez faire attitude.
-This is also where you’ll find a well-stocked amenity station, offering self-serve coffee and light bites in the morning and beverages like tea or watermelon or cucumber infused water in the afternoon.

 Because of the limitations of revamping an existing building, the hallways are narrow and have low-ceilings, but they have done a good job of turning that into a dramatic presentation with more of the “novel” carpeting, soft uplighting by the floor boards, and lighted panels by all of the doors.
 It’s dark and moody, which may not be to everyone’s taste but is certainly more memorable than most bland hallways in Vegas hotels.